anoduck/code-of-user-rights/README.md

 The Open Source technological movement was founded upon the reduction or demolision of barriers preventing accessibility of computational technology for the embetterment of computer science.
 It was the intent for the Code of Conduct to encourage and foster this free exchange of ideas and diversify thought, not stiffle it.
-Thus in order maintain our own liberties as diverse individuals, we must establish a code of misconduct, to reinforce our own individuality and excercise freedom of faculties.
+Thus in order maintain our own liberties as diverse individuals, we must establish a code of user rights, to reinforce our own individuality and excercise freedom of faculties.

 Proposal
 --------

-Here lays a groundwork for formulation of the code of misconduct.
+Here lays a groundwork for formulation of the code of user rights.
 It shall be recognized as a work of progress:

 1. The freedom needed for an uninhibited and unrestrained exchange of ideas and concepts within the mind of the user.